MinaProtocol/mina/docs/specs/consensus/README.md

 # 5. Algorithms

-This section outlines the main algorithms and constructs used by Samasikia.
+This section outlines the main algorithms and constructs used by Samasika.

 ## 5.1 Common